Determining the Real Causes of Financial Crisis in Islamic Economic Perspective: ANP Approach

 DOI:

-Financial crisis, Islamic economic perspective, ANP
+Financial crisis, Islamic economic perspective, ANPAbstract

 Objective – The purpose of this study is to determine the real causes of financial crisis from Islamic economic perspective.